moonycoin/moony/docs/tokenomics/reserve-contract.md

 # Reserve Contract

-Moony has a fixed maximum supply of 21 million tokens, enforced by immutable onchain logic.
-All 21 million tokens are minted exclusively through a Reserve Contract reserve deployed on the Solana blockchain.
-Users can buy Moony by depositing USDC, a US dollar stablecoin issued by Circle Internet Group, Inc., into the Reserve Contract.

-No tokens were allocated to any team, treasury, investors, or insiders.
-All tokens are bought from the Reserve Contract.
-This design eliminates discretionary allocation and central oversight, replacing them with a transparent, rules-based issuance process.

-The Moony Reserve Contract holds all user deposits as onchain liquidity, enabling redemptions and anchoring supply in verifiable value.
-Token pricing is determined by a bonding curve, a deterministic function that increases cost as more tokens are purchased, ensuring that issuance is transparent, demand-driven, and algorithmically defined.
+The Reserve Contract is a fully onchain smart contract deployed on the Solana blockchain that governs the issuance, redemption, and pricing of Moony.
+It serves as the central liquidity and distribution mechanism for the entire token supply.

+When a user deposits USDC (a dollar-backed stablecoin issued by Circle), the Reserve Contract calculates a price using a deterministic bonding curve.
+It then mints Moony tokens and transfers them to the user while holding the USDC onchain as protocol liquidity.
+This ensures that Moony’s circulating supply is always backed by verifiable capital.

+To sell Moony, users send their tokens back to the Reserve.
+The contract returns USDC to the user at the bonding curve’s current redemption rate.
+This two-way interaction allows users to enter and exit the system at transparent, algorithmically defined prices without requiring any centralized market makers or discretionary approvals.

+This design architecture removes allocation discretion and centralized control entirely.
+Instead, the Reserve Contract replaces those dynamics with transparent, rules-based issuance that is immutable, permissionless, and fully auditable onchain.

 ## Core Mechanisms

-The Reserve Contract governs all token issuance and redemption.
-Users interact with the Reserve directly by exchanging USDC for Moony or vice versa, with pricing determined by an onchain bonding curve.
-This system ensures continuous liquidity and transparent, market‑driven distribution.

-- **Proof of Liquidity:** All circulating Moony is backed by USDC held in the contract, ensuring redeemability and reinforcing user confidence in the protocol.
+- **Proof of Liquidity:** Moony adopts a Proof of Liquidity (PoL) model, where all USDC used to mint tokens remains locked in the Reserve Contract as onchain collateral.
+This capital base enables trustless redemptions and grows organically with demand.
+The Reserve never loans, moves, or rehypothecates funds, every USDC remains verifiably onchain.

 ::: tip click-here-tip
 [Learn more about the Proof of Liquidity model](/tokenomics/proof-of-liquidity)
 :::

-- **Bonding Curve:** Moony’s pricing follows a mathematical curve that adjusts dynamically based on circulating supply, creating a transparent and predictable pricing model.
+- **Bonding Curve:** Moony’s price is governed by a deterministic bonding curve embedded in the contract.
+As more tokens are minted and enter circulation, the marginal price to mint increases.
+When Moony is redeemed and burned, the curve dynamically adjusts downward.
+This creates a transparent, non-manipulable pricing mechanism tied directly to supply.

 ::: tip click-here-tip
 [Learn more about the reserve's bonding curve](/tokenomics/bonding-curve)
 :::

-Together, these mechanisms make the Reserve Contract the core of Moony’s architecture.
-Fully onchain, autonomous, and immutable, operating without control from any centralized party.
-The rules that define issuance, pricing, and redemption are permanently encoded onchain as a smart contract, ensuring openness and finality from inception.
+These mechanisms make the Reserve Contract the core of Moony’s architecture: a fully autonomous, immutable, and composable protocol for capital-efficient distribution and liquidity.

 ## Design Principles

-- **Immutable:** The Reserve Contract is unchangeable once deployed.
-It has no upgrade path, admin keys, or privileged access.
-The rules governing issuance, pricing, and redemption are fixed and permanently encoded.
-Users are protected from governance risk, policy changes, or centralized interference.
+- **Immutable:** The Reserve Contract cannot be altered once deployed.
+There are no admin keys, upgrade paths, or special permissions.
+The issuance, pricing, and redemption logic is permanently encoded at the smart contract level, ensuring no future changes or governance actions can override it.

-- **Non-custodial:** Users interface directly with the Reserve Contract from their own wallets, with the protocol never taking custody of funds.
-When purchasing Moony, USDC is transferred onchain to the contract; during redemption, the contract returns USDC directly to the user on the same bonding curve.
-All buys and sells happen entirely onchain, without intermediaries or reliance on offchain accounts.

-- **Permissionless:** The Reserve Contract is open and accessible to anyone, anywhere, without gatekeepers, whitelists, or KYC requirements.
-Participation is fully permissionless, enabling both individuals and developers to interact with the protocol on equal terms.
+- **Permissionless:** Anyone can interact with the Reserve Contract directly from their own wallet.
+No intermediaries, KYC, whitelists, or gatekeepers are required.
+The system is open to individuals, developers, protocols, and platforms alike.

+- **Non-custodial:** The Reserve Contract never takes custody of user assets in the traditional sense.
+All interactions are contract-to-wallet: users deposit USDC directly and receive Moony, or return Moony to receive USDC.
+No third party holds or manages user funds.

-- **Transparent:** All contract activity is recorded on‑chain and is publicly verifiable.
-Participants can monitor supply, reserves, and pricing in real time, with no hidden mechanics or opaque governance processes.
+- **Transparent:** All supply, liquidity, pricing, and contract interactions are recorded on the Solana blockchain.
+This makes the entire system publicly auditable and provable in real time.

 ## Flipcash Infrastructure

-Moony and it's reserve contract were launched using infrastructure developed by Flipcash Inc., an independent third-party company.
-Flipcash does not maintain control over Moony or its reserve contract, nor can it alter the protocol's issuance, pricing, or supply mechanisms.
-These parameters are defined entirely by Moony's immutable smart contract, ensuring the protocol remains open and permissionless from the start.
+Moony launched using infrastructure developed by Flipcash, Inc., an independent third-party company.
+Flipcash has no control over Moony’s issuance, supply, or pricing; those parameters are governed entirely by the Reserve Contract.

-At launch, Flipcash provides the first public interface for interacting directly with the Moony Reserve Contract.
-Through its mobile app, users can seamlessly buy Moony or sell Moony for USDC.
-Flipcash also offers an industry-leading, trustless peer-to-peer payments experience, giving users a seamless way to transact with Moony.
+At launch, Flipcash provides the first public front end for interacting with the Reserve.
+Through its mobile app, users can seamlessly convert between USDC and Moony, and send peer-to-peer payments using Moony as digital cash.

 ### Flipcash Enables Users To:

-- **Interact With Reserve:** Seamlessly convert between Moony and USDC through an intuitive interface.
+- **Access Reserve:** Buy and sell Moony through an intuitive mobile interface.
-- **Send P2P Payments:** Instantly use Moony as digital cash where you can hand it to someone or send it as a link.
+- **Send Payments:** Transact freely with Moony across devices, using digital cash or links.

 ::: tip click-here-tip
 [Download Flipcash Mobile Application](https://www.flipcash.com)
 :::

-While Flipcash provides the first front end to access the Moony reserve contract, Moony is not limited to any single platform.
-Designed as a digital public good, Moony can be integrated into any third party platform, protocol,wallet, or app, ensuring broad utility, composability, and adoption.
+Moony is not limited to any platform.
+The Reserve Contract is open to all developers and integrators, and Moony can be used across any app, wallet, or protocol that supports Solana.
+This ensures maximum composability, interoperability, and future-proof adoption.